kenneth-1203/conversational-ai/README.md

 - [ ] Payment subscriptions with **Stripe**
 - [ ] CRUD user roles (user and admin)

+## Roadmap

+Phase 1
+- [ ] Design and implement the UI for chat page (with dynamic chat as URL params)
+- [ ] Create and edit project/topics functionalities

+Phase 2
+- [ ] Billing system for user subscription via Stripe API
+- [ ] Dialog flow system for users to configure how the bot should respond in certain scenarios

 ## Running Locally

 1. Clone the repository